Kamikaze-Kiwi/S3-Portfolio/research-security.md

 ## Combatting brute force attacks

-While there is no way to completely block brute force attacks, I can make it take so long to crack passwords so that it just is not worth it.
+While there is no way to completely block brute force attacks, I can make it take *so* long to crack passwords that it just is not worth it.

 #